PART 1: HTML in WordPress

 Keep in mind, web browsers (ex.
 Chrome, Firefox) do not display HTML tags, but use them to determine how to display the document.
 Web browsers read HTML documents and display them on a screen.

-Did you know that if you work strictly in your WordPress VISUAL Editor (as opposed to the Text Editor), you’re still adding HTML to your post?
+Did you know that if you work strictly in your WordPress VISUAL Editor (Gutenberg), you’re still adding HTML to your post?
 It is just taking place “under the hood” where you can’t see it.

-Once you make the move to the TEXT editor, you will be taking your first step towards better WordPress management and you’ll gain some HTML skills.
-Of course, you can switch back and forth between the VISUAL editor and the TEXT editor.
+Once you make the move to the Code editor, you will be taking your first step towards better WordPress management and you’ll gain some HTML skills.
+Of course, you can switch back and forth between the Visual editor and the Code editor.

 Go ahead and practice.

-Add a new post, write something in the VISUAL editor, make something bold (strong) and then take a peek at the TEXT editor to see the HTML.
-Keep the post as a draft and try to make some changes in the TEXT editor.
+Add a new post, write something in the Gutenberg Visual editor, make something bold (strong) and then take a peek at the Code editor to see the HTML.
+Keep the post as a draft and try to make some changes in the Code editor.
 Have some fun with it!

-Here’s a Useful WordPress Plugin to help you use the TEXT editor: HTML Editor Syntax Highlighter.
+Here’s a Useful WordPress Plugin to help you use the Code editor: HTML Editor Syntax Highlighter.

-This plugin adds syntax highlighting to the TEXT Editor to help you distinguish between content and the HTML.
-It can also change to a black background and larger fonts if you like.
-You’ll see different colors in your TEXT editor to help you view and understand the HTML better.
+This plugin adds syntax highlighting to the Code Editor to help you distinguish between content and the HTML.
+You’ll see different colors in your Code editor to help you view and understand the HTML better.